Who Is the Highest Ranking Human Female in the Church?

 According to the Holy See’s Directory on Popular Piety:

-Today is a Friday in Christmas.
-The liturgical color is white.
+Today is Friday of the 6th week in Ordinary Time.
+The liturgical color is green.

 Saints & Celebrations:

-If you’d like to learn more about the Epiphany of Our Lord, you can click here.
+If you’d like to learn more about the Seven Holy Founders of the Servite Order, you can click here.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.